 Enjoy the sights and sounds of the St. Croix River as you explore the ruins of the first commercial sawmill in Minnesota.

-When you step into the center of the town of Marine on St. Croix, you’ll see a state historic marker identifying Minnesota's first commercial sawmill, the Marine Lumber Company.
-A strip of grass stretches behind the marker to the edge of the bluff, which rises above a pile of huge cut stones, evidence of the mill that thrived for more than 50 years, from 1839 to 1895.
-In the woods to the south are two depressions with the remains of buildings that provided the finishing processes before shipping the lumber downriver.
+When you step into the center of the town of Marine on St. Croix, MN, you’ll see a state historic marker identifying Minnesota's first commercial sawmill, the Marine Lumber Company.
+A strip of grass stretches behind the marker to the edge of the bluff, which rises above a pile of huge cut stones—evidence of the mill that thrived for more than 50 years, from 1839 to 1895.
+In the woods to the south are two depressions with the remains of buildings that provided the finishing processes before people shipped the lumber downriver.

-Go back in time and visit the town that grew up along with the mill in the 1830s.
+Go back in time and visit the town that grew up alongside the mill in the 1830s.
 Many of the original buildings and storefronts remain intact.

 While you're in the area, tie in a visit to the Folsom House, the 1855 residence of Minnesota lumber baron William Henry Carman Folsom.
 See the Folsom House website for hours, directions, and other information.